Governance in SuperOffice

 Secure Storage (ISO 27001 / 27018)

-Data stored in SuperOffice CRM Online is protected by an ISO 27001 certified Information Security Management System.
-An ISO 27018 certificate is planned to be achieved in 2018.
+Data stored in SuperOffice CRM Online is protected by an ISO 27001 and ISO 27018 certified Information Security Management System.
 These ISO standards are international best practices for information security.
 That’s why GDPR encourages ISO 27001 certification to show that information security is taken seriously on all levels of the organization.

 Our external security consultants check the security policies and test defense and security controls on a regular basis.
 SuperOffice and our hosting partners are strongly committed to safeguarding all the information in SuperOffice CRM Online.